 -Google Form quick quizzes

-You are responsible for the following items prior to October 8th.
-Submissions will not be accepted past the deadline as marking will be completed and reported over Thanksgiving.
+You are responsible for the following items prior to May 31st.
+Submissions will not be accepted past the deadline as marking will be completed and reported on a tight turnaround.

 - The Russian Revolution